Spartan-119/Spartan-119/README.md

 I am an Attentive Data Science aspirant offering sharp time management, organisational and assistance skills.
 A personable individual who is willing to work hard and take on any task.
 Pursuing a full-time role in data analysis and research.
-A proficient public speaker with interests lying in fields such as Machine Learning and Artificial Intelligence.
+A proficient public speaker with interests lying in Computer Science Fundamentals, Machine Learning and Artificial Intelligence.

 🌱 I’m currently learning Deep learning, NLP, and Pen Testing (and HOLY CRAP, arent they tough!)